weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_trouble-shooting-dashboard.md

 **Note:** If the shop doesn't come up right away or it gives you an error like `ERROR: for edge-router  Cannot start service edge-router:` because of a port in use, try going to `http://127.0.0.1` in your browser.

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-deploying-the-socks-shop-run-a-load-test-on-the-sock-shop">Run a Load Test on the Sock Shop</h3>
+<h3 id="setup-troubleshooting-dashboard-with-weave-cloud-and-weave-scope-deploying-the-socks-shop-run-a-load-test-on-the-sock-shop">Run a Load Test on the Sock Shop</h3>

-To fully appreciate the topology of this app, you will need to run a load on the app.
+To fully appreciate the topology of this app in Weave Scope (the graph of your containers visible in Weave Cloud), you will need to run a load on the app.

 Run a load test with the following: